 The seed to Moville’s development came in 1768 when Samuel Montgomery bought the land where the present town lies.
 Montgomery was a rich merchant who had previously served as Sheriff of Derry City.
 He built his ‘New Park House’ home here that would in time become home to generations of the Montgomery family.
 They continued through the decades to be the landed family of the town and the ancestors of the very famous Field-Marshal Montgomery.
 Field Marshall Montgomery, better known as ‘Monty’, although not born here, spent most of his school holidays in Moville.
 When flying over the town in 1947 he sentimentally commented "It looks just the same.
 My dear old Irish home".

-By the early to mid-C19th, the town became the dominant centre for markets, trade and milling in the east Inishowen peninsula with a bustling maritime trade.
-By the second half of the 19th century, it had grown to become a major point of embarkation for many travellers, especially emigrants to the new world.
+By the early to mid-19th century, the town had become the dominant centre for markets, trade, and milling in the east of the Inishowen peninsula, with a bustling maritime trade.
+By the second half of the 19th century, it had grown to become a major point of embarkation for many travellers, especially emigrants to the New World.
 Steamships of the Anchor Line, of Glasgow, and others en route from Glasgow to New York City regularly called at Moville to pick up additional passengers.
 The Lough Foyle harbour pilots were stationed here and the Moville Coastguard Station was established in 1856 to prevent unnecessary loss of life and improve maritime safety.
-The port played an important role in the town up until the middle of the twentieth century.
+The port was essential to the town until the middle of the twentieth century.

 During the Victorian period, the town enjoyed popularity as a seaside resort.
 It was ‘Monty’s’grandfather ‘Robert’ who built Montgomery Terrace in 1884.
 This period has left Moville with a handsome 'green' and a large seaside park in the Victorian style.
 The park features classic Victorian bandstands, walking trails, playgrounds, a coastal footpath and sweeping views east across the waters of the lough to Northern Ireland.